codetheweb/Pigeon/README.md

 **NOTE: Please use a UPS**.
 Without one your single board computer may shut down with the incorrect status or become corrupted.
 Tips on using a UPS can be found on the [Wiki](https://github.com/codetheweb/Pigeon/wiki/UPS).

 ## Q&A
+#### What can it do?
+With Pigeon, you can upload scripts and rapidly test them out - Pigeon provides controls for starting, stopping, and deleting uploaded scripts.
+You can also add a GRIP script to startup, so that it will run without any outside intervention when your robot starts.

 #### Why PHP?
 The only other major option, in my mind, is NodeJS.
 And while that's hip and cool, I've found it
 - Time consuming and hard to install on embeded ARM platforms